Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/01_gdscript_basics.md

 ```

-- Variable pattern
-    Matches the contents of a variable/enum
+- Variable pattern: Matches the contents of a variable/enum

 ```
 match typeof(x):